W-Java/W-Java.github.io/_posts/2021-11-11-Python-Flask.md

 >Sets a cookie.
 The parameters are the same as in the cookie Morsel object in the Python standard library but it accepts unicode data, too.
 Parameters:

->     key – the key (name) of the cookie to be set.      value – the value of the cookie.      max_age – should be a number of seconds, or None (default) if the cookie should last only as long as the client’s browser session.
+> key – the key (name) of the cookie to be set.

+>value – the value of the cookie.

+> max_age – should be a number of seconds, or None (default) if the cookie should last only as long as the client’s browser session.

 > expires – should be a datetime object or UNIX timestamp.

 > domain – if you want to set a cross-domain cookie.
 For example, domain=”.example.com” will set a cookie that is readable by the domain , foo.example.com etc. Otherwise, a cookie will only be readable by the domain that set it.

 > path – limits the cookie to a given path, per default it will span the whole domain.

-### 14.3 运行与测试
+### 13.3 运行与测试

 运行`HelloWorld/server.py`：